aedans/Nylon/README.md

 - ':': Pops the top argument of the stack and prints it to stdout.
 If the top argument is a function, calls that function instead.
 If the stack is empty, pushes ':' to the stack.
 - '|': Splits a String
 - 'Ç': Casts a NylonObject to another NylonObject.
+- 'š': Requests a line of input from stdin.
 - 'µ': Ends the program.